jadecobra/python_tdd_exercises/source/data_structures/none.rst

 ----

-None_ is used to representing nothing or the absence of a value
+None_ is used when there is no value

 *********************************************************************************
 requirements